 Stated interest on the Notes will generally be includible in the income of a U.S. Holder as ordinary income at the time the interest is received or accrued in accordance with the U.S. Holder's method of accounting for U.S. federal income tax purposes.
-It is anticipated, and this discussion assumes, that the Notes will be issued with no more than a de minimis amount of original issue discount (as defined in applicable Treasury regulations).
-If, however, the Notes are issued for an amount less than the principal amount and the difference is more than a de minimis amount, a U.S. Holder will be required to include the difference in income as original issue discount in accordance with a "constant-yield method" before the receipt of cash attributable to such income, regardless of the U.S. Holder's regular method of accounting for U.S. income tax purposes.
+It is anticipated, and this discussion assumes, that the Notes will be issued with less than the de minimis amount of original issue discount (within the meaning of the applicable Treasury regulations).
+If, however, the Notes are issued for an amount less than the principal amount and the difference is not less than such de minimis amount, a U.S. Holder will be required to include the difference in income as original issue discount in accordance with a "constant-yield method" before the receipt of cash attributable to such income, regardless of the U.S. Holder's regular method of accounting for U.S. income tax purposes.
 A U.S. Holder is urged to consult its own tax advisor in the event the Notes are issued with original issue discount.